ankitkuxt/github-demo-29102024/README.md

-# github-demo-14102024
+# github-demo-25102024
-Repo for demonstrating GitHub and Git to classmates.
+Repo for demonstrating GitHub to classmates.